 Nathaniel Wolfson is Assistant Professor of Spanish and Portuguese and Affiliated Faculty of the Program in Critical Theory.
-He specializes in 20th and 21st-century Brazilian literature, with a focus on poetry and poetics, media studies and critical theory.
-His research and teaching emphasize comparative approaches, including exchanges between Latin America, the Lusophone world, Europe and the United States; literary theory and criticism; language theory; visual art; the history of technology and media; and architecture and urban studies.
+He teaches Brazilian literature and visual culture in a comparative mode, including exchanges between Latin America, the Lusophone world, Europe and the United States.
+His research interests include critical theory, literary history and criticism, visual arts and cultures, and media studies.

-He is currently working on a book entitled Poetic Circuits: Writing under the Sign of Dictatorship in Postwar Brazil that rethinks how Brazilian poets, theorists and designers in the 1950s–1970s engaged aesthetic, political and philosophical debates on semantics, technology and developmentalism.
+He is currently working on a book provisionally entitled Versions of the Concrete: Writing under the Sign of Dictatorship in Postwar Brazil on literary and artistic networks and cultural politics in the second half of the twentieth-century in Brazil, focusing on the work of Haroldo de Campos, Max Bense, João Cabral de Melo Neto, Mira Schendel and Aloísio Magalhães.
 He is the editor of a special issue on the “Legacies of Concrete Aesthetics” in the Journal of Lusophone Studies (2020) and the author of various articles.
-Before joining the UC Berkeley faculty, he was Postdoctoral College Fellow in Romance Languages and Literatures at Harvard University.
-PhD and MA, Princeton (Spanish and Portuguese).
-BA, Brown (Comparative Literature).
+Ph.D, Princeton, 2017.